n3wt0n/AzureWebAppSSLManager/README.md

 > Before deploying this solution to Azure, you need to create a Service Principal (see below).
 > Unfortunately due to Azure ARM templates limitation it is not possible for me to include this step in the deployment.
 >
-> Also, be sure to create your SendGrid API Key (se below).
+> Also, be sure to create your SendGrid API Key (see below).

 > **Post-Deployment**
 > After deploying the solution to Azure, make sure to set up the required configuration.